manasvig-cyber/CRON-X-AI-Powered-Anomaly-Detection-System/README.md

+# 🤖 CRON-X AI-Powered Anomaly Detection System

+## Hackathon Solution: AI-Driven SOC Dashboard

+This is a complete **AI-powered anomaly detection system** that identifies suspicious user activities and automatically responds to threats.
 AI-Based Intrusion & Behaviour Anomaly Detection System

 This project implements an AI-driven security system designed to detect behavioural anomalies and potential intrusions in real time.